awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/configure-thresholds.md

 1. Choose a threshold color\.
 The visualization displays property legends in this color for properties with at least one data point that meets the threshold rule\.
 You can use the color picker, enter a hexadecimal color code, or enter color component values\.

-1. <a name="dashboard-save-changes"></a>When you finish editing the dashboard, choose **Save dashboard** to save your changes\.
+1. <a name="dashboard-save-changes"></a>After you finish editing the dashboard, choose **Save dashboard** to save your changes\.
 The dashboard editor closes\.
-If you try to close a dashboard that has unsaved changes, you'll be prompted to save them\.
+If you try to close a dashboard that has unsaved changes, you're prompted to save them\.

 ## Removing a threshold from a visualization<a name="remove-threshold"></a>

-As a project owner, if you decide that a threshold isn't needed, you can remove it from a visualization\.
+As a project owner, you can remove a threshold from a visualization if you no longer need it\.

 **To remove a threshold from a visualization**